-13. 6.
+14. 5.
 Set the Router to Reboot Regularly

 The Scheduled Reboot feature cleans the cache to enhance the running performance of the router.
+You can reboot the router manually or set it to reboot regularly.

 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > System Tools > Reboot Schedule. - 3.
-Check the box to enable Reboot Schedule.
+Go to Advanced > System Tools > Reboot.